-The Right of Access to Services for All Students With Disabilities/Child Find

-A student with a disability will be provided FAPE.
-Students who are eligible for special education include those students who have hearing impairments, vision impairments, emotional and behavioral disorders, both deafness and blindness, health impairments, specific learning disabilities, mental disabilities, multiple disabilities, speech and language impairments, physical disabilities, autism, developmental delay, or traumatic brain injuries and who, because of these impairments, need special education and related services.
+6. The Right of Access to Services for All Students With Disabilities/Child Find impairments, emotional and behavioral disorders, both deafness and blindness, health impairments, specific learning disabilities, mental disabilities, multiple disabilities, speech and language impairments, physical disabilities, autism, developmental delay, or traumatic brain injuries and who, because of these impairments, need special education and related services.